- Chart

 Disclaimers:

-This information is for illustrative purposes only and should not be considered investment advice.
-Leveraged ETFs are complex financial instruments that involve a high degree of risk and are not suitable for all investors.
+This information is for informational purposes only and does not constitute investment advice.
+Investing in leveraged ETFs carries significant risk and can lead to the loss of principal.
 Past performance is not indicative of future results.
 Investors should consult with a qualified financial advisor before making any investment decisions.
-Data on market share, AUM, and historical performance is subject to change and may be approximate.
-Ensure to review the ETF's prospectus for complete details.

 AI Summarization is directionally correct and might not be accurate.